boughtbymany/django-barrier-field/README.md

 }
 ```

 Cognito doesn't have native support for booleans, so instead it's advised you set the type to integer, with a min value of 0 and a max value of 1.
-When a custom attribute has type "bool", Barrier Field will translate that value to a integer for cognito.
+When a custom attribute has type "bool", Barrier Field will translate that value to a integer for Cognito.
 See the superuser/staff setup above for an example.

 ### Required attributes